AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/multi-tenant-accounts.md

 > Note:
 >
 > -   For `login`/`acquireToken` interactive and `ssoSilent` APIs, the tenant context is set from the authority's `tenantId`.
-> -   For `acquireTokenSilent` the tenant context is set from the `AccountInfo` object passed in.
+> -   For `acquireTokenSilent` the tenant context is set from the `AccountInfo` object passed in when searching the cache for matching tokens, regardless of the tenantId in the request's authority.

 MSAL Browser example: